aesara-devs/aesara/doc/extending/graph_rewriting.rst

            return False

        def tracks(self):
-           # This tells certain navigators to only apply this `LocalOptimizer`
+           # This tells certain navigators to only apply this `NodeRewriter`
            # on these kinds of `Op`s
            return [true_div]